S.Korea tracks new coronavirus outbreak in Seoul nightclubs

+If these businesses opt to stay open, they should more closely comply with prevention and infection guidelines, Yoon added.
+All entertainment facilities currently have to conform to rules such as mandatory wearing of masks by all customers, maintaining at least 1 metre (3.3 feet) distance between people, and registering the names of everyone who visits.

-Seoul city officials say they have a list of about 1,500 people who have visited the clubs, and more cases have been confirmed in other cities where the patients lived or traveled.
-Authorities have asked anyone who visited the clubs over the weekend to self-isolate for 14 days and be tested.
+Seoul city officials say they have a list of about 1,500 people who have visited the clubs, and more cases have been confirmed in other cities where the patients lived or travelled.
+Authorities have asked anyone who visited the clubs over the weekend to self isolate for 14 days and be tested.
 The cluster of infections also raised controversy over the possible unintended side effects of South Korea's invasive tracing and wide public disclosure of some patient information.

-Some social media users worried that fear of public disclosure could deter some club-goers from being tested, and compared the cluster to the country's largest outbreak, which infected thousands of members of a secretive church.
-The reports included the age, gender, location, and movements of the first individual who was tested positive after visiting those clubs, as well as the type of job he worked in, according to Solidarity for LGBT Human Rights in Korea, the nation's largest rights group.
+Some social media users worried that fear of public disclosure could deter some club goers from being tested, and compared the cluster to the country's largest outbreak, which infected thousands of members of a secretive religious sect.
+The reports included the age, gender, location and movements of the first individual who was tested positive after visiting those clubs, as well as the type of job he worked in, according to Solidarity for LGBT Human Rights in Korea, the nation’s largest rights group.

 "It is not just unhelpful to disclose information of an individual’s movement for prevention efforts, but also a serious human rights violation that invades the individual's privacy and has him outed to society," the group said.
 Some local media later amended headlines, removing references to "gay bars" but did not make any official apologies.